jamesfan001/hello-world/README.md

 # hello-world

-Hi Humans !
+Hi Git Member !

-Hubot here, I like Node.js and Cofeescript (thst's what I'm made of!).
+James here, I like Node.js and Cofeescript (thst's what I'm made of!).
 I've had tacos on the moon and find them far superior to Earth tacos.